Kent (band): Då som nu för alltid and the final tour (2016)

 In February 2016, Kent was elected to Swedish Music Hall of Fame.
-In March the band announced that Då som nu för alltid (Swedish for "Then as Now Forever") would be their last album, and that they would make a final tour in the Nordic countries, with the last concert in Stockholm in December 2016.
+On 13 March 2016, the band posted a cryptic video titled "Då Som Nu För Alltid" on their YouTube channel where the video ends with the text "Last album, last tour".
+On 14 March, it was announced that Då som nu för alltid (Swedish for "Then as Now Forever") would be their last album, and that they would make a final tour in the Nordic countries, with the last concert in Stockholm in December 2016.
 "Egoist" was announced as the album's first single, and it was released on 14 March.
-However, on 17 April 2016 Kent announced the track listing which omitted "Egoist".
+However, on 17 April 2016, Kent announced the track listing which omitted "Egoist".
 Instead, "Vi är inte längre där" was released as the album's first single on 3 May.
 The album Då som nu för alltid was released on 20 May 2016.
 On 24 August, it was announced the compilation album Best of would be released on 16 September 2016, containing 20 previously released tracks and four new studio recordings.
-For Då som nu för alltid the band won two Swedish Grammy Awards, Album of the Year and Rock of the Year.
+For Då som nu för alltid the band won two Swedish Grammy Awards, Best Album and Best Rock.

-From the spring of 2015 until the band's very last concert, Per Sinding-Larsen followed Kent's last time together to record a documentary called Vi är inte längre där (Sista åren med Kent), which was shown on SVT in two parts on the 26 and 27 December, 2016.
-The documentary revealed, among other things, that Harri Mänty was in fact fired from the band due to too much partying, and not that he jumped off on his own initiative, as has been said before.
+From the spring of 2015 until the band's very last concert, Per Sinding-Larsen followed Kent's last time together to record a documentary called Vi är inte längre där (Sista åren med Kent), which was shown on SVT in two parts on the 26 and 27 December 2016.
+The documentary revealed, among other things, that Harri Mänty was fired from the band due to excessive partying and not that he left off his own accord as has been previously stated.

+Post-Kent activities (2017–present)

+After 2016, Joakim Berg has written and produced songs with a number of different artists, such as Veronica Maggio, Ghost, Smith & Thell and Lars Winnerbäck.
+In May 2022, Berg released a solo album, Jag fortsätter glömma.
+He has also worked with his former bandmate Martin Sköld after the dissolution of the band.